mboles84/Boles_Maggie_Portfolio/index.md

 Skills:

-Leadership, Teachable, Curious,
+Leadership, Teachable, Integrity,
 Adaptive, Math-Driven, Data Analysis,
-Data Cleaning, Problem Solving, Integrity
+Data Cleaning, Problem Solving, Curious

 About Me:

-Hi!
-I'm Maggie, I am a currently enrolled at Bellevue University.
-I'm currently trying to find a career in Data Science that is fun, engaging, and tough at times!
+I am a currently enrolled at Bellevue University.
+I'm also actively trying to find a career in Data Science that is fun, engaging, and tough at times!
 I like to spend time with my family, but enjoy buckling down and working on projects.
 Currently, I'm working with my group in my final class to collaborate on projects together and divide up the work among the team.
 It's been a fun and challenging experience, but it's helped me realize how important communication and the flow of projects isn't just linear, it goes forward and backward.

 ## Projects